Clinical Teaching/Field Experiences Frequently Asked Questions

 Geographical distance from the university is an important consideration in the most effective use of faculty and resources.
 Candidates who clinical teach in a district more than 50 miles from San Angelo will be charged a Remote Clinical Teaching Fee of $600.

 After candidates have been accepted into the clinical teaching program, their assignment requests are routed to the receiving schools.
 The building principals at those schools will approve and assign cooperating teachers for those clinical teachers.

 For ASU to certify eligibility to take the TExES Pedagogy and Professional Responsibilities (PPR) exam, candidates are required to complete clinical teaching in residence.

 How do I register for clinical teaching?

-Upon final approval into the clinical teaching program, candidates will receive an e-mail indicating which courses to enroll in (12 credit hours of student teaching courses will be shown on their degree or deficiency plan).
+Upon final approval into the clinical teaching program, candidates will receive an email indicating which courses to enroll in (12 credit hours of clinical teaching courses will be shown on their degree or deficiency plan).
 We will also notify the Registrar’s Office to release the holds on those courses, thus enabling the candidate to register.
-Candidates registered for 12 hours of clinical teaching are not allowed to enroll in any other classes conflicting with responsibilities of the student teaching semester (7:30 a.m.–4 p.m.
+Candidates registered for 12 hours of student teaching are not allowed to enroll in any other classes conflicting with responsibilities of the clinical teaching semester (7:30 a.m. to 4 p.m.
 Monday-Friday).
 Candidates may register by phone, online or in person.

 Before you register, view your holds on RamPort.
 If you have any holds, identify the department that has entered the hold and clear it as soon as possible.
 Candidates are allowed until the end of the previous term to become fully eligible for clinical teaching.
 Applications are screened after the final term grades are posted.
 Any applicant not meeting requirements will be withdrawn from clinical teaching.